clintberry/clintberry.com/content/blog/2019-01-07-what-does-a-cto-do.md

 When you are marketing to small businesses, the strategy aligns a lot closer to a consumer software company.
 This means the "speed" of the product engineering department is one of, if not THE, most critical thing to focus on.

-I recently read the book <a href="https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339" target="_blank">Accelerate</a> (not an affiliate link), which only hammered this point home by backing it up with real data.
+I recently read the book [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339) (not an affiliate link), which only hammered this point home by backing it up with real data.
 Culture and devops are the single biggest drivers of high performing technology companies.
 So I have opted to own those things at Weave.
 In fact, the devops team reports up to me instead of the VP of Engineering.

-For more details on how we divide up all the technology roles at Weave, check out this google doc: <a href="https://docs.google.com/document/d/1v4ZNeZUPdTzJOP6xoQgrzqPcuB-HxcToZ0fgCZCC9tQ/edit?usp=sharing">Roles of Technology and Product Leaders at Weave</a>
+For more details on how we divide up all the technology roles at Weave, check out this google doc: [Roles of Technology and Product Leaders at Weave](https://docs.google.com/document/d/1v4ZNeZUPdTzJOP6xoQgrzqPcuB-HxcToZ0fgCZCC9tQ/edit?usp=sharing)

 It also has links to many sources of inspiration at the bottom.